Start-Up Costs: Determining Your Initial Franchise Investment

 Mature Franchisors Provide 2 Resources to Help New Franchisees Determine Start-Up Costs:

 - The existing franchisees in the system.
-Franchisees that have recently developed new locations can provide real-time estimates of what is required.
+Franchisees that have recently developed new locations can provide real-time estimates of what costs are required.
 Even with information provided by the franchisor, smart new franchisees will talk to other franchisees to confirm what the franchisor has estimated.

 - Item 7 in the franchisor’s FDD.
 Every franchisor is required to prepare and deliver to prospective franchisees a copy of their disclosure document — the Franchise Disclosure Document.
 Within the FDD the franchisor is required to provide an estimate of the initial investment each franchisee will require, including the working capital they will need during the early months of operation.